3 AI Models For Transcribing German Text In Fraktur, Kurrent and Sütterlin

 Transkribus’ transcriptions are based on AI models.
 Each model has been trained to read a specific type of handwritten or printed text in a certain language, and often a certain time period or genre too.

 If you want to transcribe a document with Transkribus, you first need to upload a scan of the document and then you choose a model.
-There are currently 94 public models available, which are all completely free to use.
-Transkribus will take the information stored in that model and apply it to your document, creating an instant transcription.
+There are over a hundred public models available, covering a wide range of languages, scripts, and materials.
+Transkribus will take the information stored in that model and apply it to your document, creating an automatic transcription.

 Leverage the power of Transkribus to get the most out of your historical documents.